 Finally, if a pedestrian accident occurred in an area where bicycling on the sidewalk is illegal, the bicyclist will likely be found liable for the accident.

-As long as the sidewalk is on city property, the city can be held liable for a slip and fall accident.
+Yes, as long as the sidewalk is on city property, the city can generally be held liable for a slip and fall accident.
 This is especially true if the city was previously aware of the dangerous sidewalk yet did nothing to address it.
-Worse is when a city was aware of prior injuries caused by a dangerous sidewalk and still did not take reasonable measures to address the issue.
+Worse, is when a city is aware of prior injuries caused by a dangerous sidewalk and still does not take reasonable measures to address the issue.

 Under California premises liability law, all property owners — including the city — are required to keep their property in a reasonably safe condition.
 This includes maintaining sidewalks and any areas where a pedestrian may be in good condition.

 In order to establish premises liability, a pedestrian needs to prove that: